BalintCsala/ConfigurableVanillaShaders/README.md

         "link": "<Optional, if present, the link button will lead here, otherwise url will be used.
 Must include this if url points to a zip file>", "name": "<Name of the shader>",
         "description": "<The description of the shader>",
-        "creator": "<Username of the creator>",
+		"longDescription": "<Optional, a longer version of the description.
+This is only displayed on the edit page.
+If you write \\n anywhere (double "\"!) it will add a new line>", "creator": "<Username of the creator>",
         "creatorLink": "<Optional, whatever you want your name to link to, e.g. GitHub profile page, website, CurseForge page, etc.>", "thumbnail": "<Optional, link to the image you want to be displayed next to the shader on the main page, preferably the pack.png>",